-Yelp would also host bi-annual Venture Festivals, events where established and emerging small businesses can showcase their companies and get in-person reviews on their products and service.
+Yelp would host bi-annual Venture Festivals, where emerging businesses can introduce their companies and get in-person, real-time reviews on their products.

 Yelp already has an awesome AR tool within its mobile app called Monocle.
 It was actually launched in 2009 — long before Pokémon Go.
 However, it’s buried within the app and not actively publicized by Yelp.
 We want to highlight it on the website and app homepage, and publicize it further through two different out of home stunts.

 When someone changes their location within the app, indicating that they’re in a new city, a pop up notification will ask if they would like to participate in a scavenger hunt via Monocle for a discount at a local restaurant with 4 stars or more.

 Users would hold up the Monocle tool in order to find the pre-selected restaurant within 5 miles.
 Once they find it, they tap it to indicate they’ve got it.
 When they arrive at the restaurant, they will receive a discounted meal compliments of Yelp.

 As a temporary stunt, Yelp would take over city bus routes to showcase the AR tool.
 Every 5 miles along the bus’s route, a preprogrammed local business would show up on a bus screen.